 One of the best ways to get your growing eaters to try some new foods is to get them involved in choosing and making the meals.
 These delicious make ahead breakfast recipes for Christmas morning (or any morning) are a great way to get your kids excited about cooking with you.
-For more ideas and recipes for inspiring your kids to try new foods, check out fabulous new book from Jennifer Tyler Lee, The 52 New Foods Challenge: A Family Cooking Adventure for Each Week of the Year.
+For more ideas and recipes for inspiring your kids to try new foods, check out fabulous new book from Jennifer Tyler Lee, The 52 New Foods Challenge: A Family Cooking Adventure for Each Week of the Year (paid link).

 Now, for the recipes:

 Overnight Baked Blueberry French Toast (serve with bacon or sausage)